Last Updated on:

 The privy t is moving on sail instead Odin’s Raven,

-The privy t existence shows the existence of the production codes AA/AB.
+The privy t existence shows the existence of the production codes AA/AB as well.

 —03 AA (the AA production batch codes with Manx Millennium Voyage and PM on obverse only, and the privy t has gone).